- Read More

 SATU

 This gift and concept shop in Siem Reap promotes small, ethical brands in Cambodia.
-It is a great spot to pick up souvenirs, whether you are seeking home, body, fashion, spirits or kids products.
+It is a great spot to pick up souvenirs.

 Senteurs d’Angkor

-A gift and souvenir shop in Siem Reap, Senteurs d’Angkor sells Cambodian-made products, including soap, pepper, oils, body creams, body scrubs and more.
+A gift and souvenir shop in Siem Reap, Senteurs d’Angkor sells Cambodian-made products like soap and body creams.

 Smateria